Ben Brading 5 min read

 Consumption share

-Fifty per cent of Elexon’s costs are recovered from licensed energy suppliers in the retail electricity market.
+Fifty per cent of Elexon’s costs are recovered from licensed electricity suppliers in the retail energy market.

 Each domestic and business energy supplier is charged according to its customers’ proportion of total consumption compared with overall market consumption.